ResponsiveImagesCG/newsletters/RICG-newsletter-2015-08-31.md

 Jason has thought about image breakpoints more than anyone — I’m pretty sure he coined the term? — and it shows.
 After outlining the problem and a bunch of different ways to think about tackling it, Jason ends with a section called “Humans shouldn’t be doing this” and a plea for developers and CMSs to shield content creators from having to do the confounding, tedious work of creating and managing multiple alternate image resources.

 And Jason’s conclusion is excellent.
 He celebrates how far responsive images have come, touches on a bunch of possible “201” topics, and implores us all to “Please share what you learn!”
-Hear hear!
+Hear, hear!

 [ibreak]: http://blog.cloudfour.com/responsive-images-101-part-9-image-breakpoints/
 [concl]: http://blog.cloudfour.com/responsive-images-part-10-conclusion/